raccoongang/openprocurement.auctions.lease/docs/source/tutorial.rst

 .. include:: tutorial/tenderperiod-validation-error.http
    :code:

 Organizer can set *rectificationPeriod.endDate*.
-The difference between the given date and *tenderPeriod.endDate* should not be less than 5 working days.
+The gap between the given date and *tenderPeriod.endDate* should not be less than 5 working days.

-If the duration between *rectificationPeriod.endDate* provided by Organizer and *tenderPeriod.endDate* is less than 5 days `422 Unprocessable Entity` response will be returned with the error message '*rectificationPeriod.endDate* should come at least 5 working days earlier than tenderPeriod.endDate.'
+If the gap between *rectificationPeriod.endDate* provided by Organizer and *tenderPeriod.endDate* is less than 5 days `422 Unprocessable Entity` response will be returned with the error message '*rectificationPeriod.endDate* should be set at least 5 working days earlier than tenderPeriod.endDate.'

-If Organizer does not set *enqurectificationPeriodiryPeriod.endDate* it will be calculated automatically as *tenderPeriod.endDate* minus 5 working days.
+If Organizer does not set *rectificationPeriod.endDate* it will be calculated automatically as *tenderPeriod.endDate* minus 5 working days.

 Let's access the URL of the created object (the `Location` header of the response):